 Air Compressor Solutions

-We have been providing businesses like yours with simple and innovative solutions for nearly 30 years.
+We have been providing businesses like yours with simple and innovative solutions for 30 years.

 Some of the solutions we provide include:

-- Upgrading an old machine running on logic controls to a modern controllers
+- Upgrading an old machine running on logic controls to modern controllers

 - Decreasing energy costs